Engaging Audiences: Education, Learning and Participation

 - 8 hours of fieldwork (self-directed study visits)

-- Guided independent study and assignment preparation time
+- 204 hours of guided independent study and assignment preparation time

 - Museum learning resource and rationale essay (70%)